 Top 10 ways to be more eco-friendly at home

-Many of us want to do our bit to save the planet, and more and more of us are on the hunt for ways to live in a more environmentally friendly way.
+Many of us want to do our bit to help save the planet, and more and more of us are on the hunt for ways to live in a more environmentally friendly way.
 But where to start?
 Well…look no further than your very own home!
 Even little changes to the way you and your family live can have an impact on the environment.

 There are plenty of things you can do to help reduce your carbon footprint and live a more eco-conscious lifestyle, from cutting down plastic usage and eating less meat, to composting and using eco-friendly cleaning products.